Two Point Campus: Development

 Two Point Campus is the successor of Two Point Hospital and the second game developed by British developer Two Point Studios.
 The studio was inspired by Animal House, Pitch Perfect, Grease and Harry Potter.
 The team added a "trait" system, which allows students to form relationships.
 The team believed that by allowing players to see how the students evolve throughout the in-game academic years, they will start to care for them.
-The system was added as the team was influenced by other simulation games, such as The Sims series.
+The team was influenced by other simulation games, such as The Sims series.
 According to game director Gary Carr, "the byproduct we want is when you say goodbye to your first enrollment, if we can make you have a little tear in your eye as you're waving them off into the great wide world, that's awesome".
 The game features city-building game mechanics more extensively than Hospital as the team wanted to cater to players who are more interested in building creatively than actually managing the campus.

-The in game world features a fictional student radio station, with voice acting by Marc Silk, Dan Pye, and the classic signature announcements by Jayne Webley.
-The content on Campus Radio helps set the tone of the games comedy, and enhances storylines throughout the gameplay.

-The game was officially announced on 10 June 2021, though the game was leaked via the Xbox store on 31 May.
-The studio invited the community to provide input for the game through the Games2Gether program, which was created by fellow Sega development studio Amplitude.
-The game was originally set to be released for Linux, macOS, Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One and Xbox Series X and Series S on 17 May 2022.
+Two Point Campus was announced on 10 June 2021, though it was leaked via the Xbox store on 31 May.
+Two Point Studios invited the community to provide input for the game through the Games2Gether program, which was created by fellow Sega development studio Amplitude.
+Two Point Campus was originally set to be released for Linux, macOS, Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One and Xbox Series X and Series S on 17 May 2022.
 Two Point Studios announced in April 2022 that the team had delayed the game's release date to 9 August 2022.

+Two Point Studios supported the game with several downloadable content packs, each introducing new courses, maps, student types, and decoration items.
+The first pack, titled Space Academy was released on 6 December 2022.
+The second pack, School Spirits, was released on 15 March 2023.
+The third DLC pack, titled Medical School, was released on 17 August 2023.

 Reception

-The game received generally positive reviews upon release, according to review aggregator Metacritic.
-The game was nominated for "Best Sim/Strategy Game" at The Game Awards 2022.
-It was also nominated for British Game at the 19th British Academy Games Awards.
+The game received generally positive reviews upon release, according to review aggregator website Metacritic.
+The game was nominated for "Best Sim/Strategy Game" at The Game Awards 2022, and British Game at the 19th British Academy Games Awards.

 It was the second best-selling boxed game in the UK in its week of release, behind Horizon: Forbidden West.
+By September 2022, the game had attracted more than 1 million players across all platforms.